LIMESTONE

 Limestone is a sedimentary rock composed mainly of calcium carbonate (CaCO3), usually calcite.
 It forms when the evaporation of seawater or freshwater leaves behind mineral deposits.
 It is formed in a variety of environments and can be caused by a number of different processes.

 1. Biochemical: Limestone forms from the accumulation of skeletal remains from organisms like coral, foraminifera, and mollusks.
 As these organisms live, their calcium carbonate shells are deposited on the seafloor.
-Over time, these shells accumulate and form a sedimentary rock.
+Over time, these shells accumulate and form sedimentary rock.

 2. Chemical: Limestone can also form from the precipitation of calcium carbonate from solution, such as in caves.
 As water evaporates, it leaves behind minerals, which eventually form limestone.